fjsousa/fjsousa.github.io/pages/about.md

 Outside of work, I've grappled in Brazilian Jiu-Jitsu on and off for about a decade, having attended 3 competitions in London, winning a 2nd place in one of them.
 After a 10 day meditation retreat in 2018, I've been a regular meditator and I've recently joined London's branch of the Great Debaters Club.

-You can check [my cv here](/assets/docs/cv_flavio_sousa.pdf).
+You can check [my cv here](/assets/docs/cv_flavio_sousa.pdf) (last updated in late 2019).
 If you want to get in touch please email me at mail@fjsousa.com.

 !["Me at Panoramico de Monsanto, Lisbon, October 2020"](/assets/img/about/about.jpg "Me at Panoramico de Monsanto, Lisbon, October 2020".)